lloydst/p80-internship-angular/README.md

 #prerequisites
   -  node v ^8.10.0 (with matching npm)
   -  mongodb or a mlab account (see data base for more information)
-  -  typedoc installed globally if you wish to use it to generate a easy to navigate documentaion page
+  *  typedoc installed globally if you wish to use it to generate a easy to navigate documentaion page
   -  and lastly nodemon installed globally (`npm i nodemon -g`)

 ## Development

-run `npm run dev` for rebuilding on changes to any of the angular part of the website. and run `npm run server` (in a other window)so that node restarts the express server on changes run `npm run documentation` to "generate" docs (you ofc have to document in the ts files)
+run `npm run dev` for rebuilding on changes to any of the angular part of the website. and run `npm run server` (in a other window)so that node restarts the express server on changes run `npm run doc` to "generate" docs (only documents the angular app)

 ## quick component gen (angular cli)

 Run `ng generate component componentname` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.